Department of Civil and Architectural Engineering

 Aguiniga, Francisco Professor, Department of Civil and Architectural Engineering; B.S., University of Michoacan (Mexico); M.S., University of Illinois at Urbana-Champaign; Ph.D., Texas A&M University.

-Bailey, Breanna Associate Professor, Department of Civil and Architectural Engineering; Interim Chair; B.S., Texas A&M University; M.S., University of Illinois at Urbana-Champaign; Ph.D., Texas A&M University.
+Bailey, Breanna Professor, Department of Civil and Architectural Engineering; Chair; B.S., Texas A&M University; M.S., University of Illinois at Urbana-Champaign; Ph.D., Texas A&M University.

 Faruqi, Mohammed A Professor, Department of Civil and Architectural Engineering; B.S.C.E., Texas A&I University; M.S.C.E., Texas A&I University; M.Eng., Pennsylvania State University; Ph.D., University of Arkansas.

-Leelani, Pat T Professor, Department of Civil and Architectural Engineering; B.S.C.E., Chulalongkorn University (Thailand); M.S.C.E., The University of Akron; Ph.D., The University of Akron.
+Glusing, James Associate Professor, Department of Civil and Architectural Engineering; B.Arch., University of Houston; M.Arch., University of Houston.

 Hessami, Amir Assistant Professor, Department of Civil and Architectural Engineering; B.S., Fedowsi University (India); M.S., Sharif University of Technology (Iran); Ph.D., Texas A&M University.

-Liu, Xiaoyu Assistant Professor, Department of Civil and Architectural Engineering; B.S., Nanjing University of Science and Technology (China); M.S., Tongji University (China); Ph.D., University of Nebraska-Lincoln.
+Liu, Xiaoyu Associate Professor, Department of Civil and Architectural Engineering; B.S., Nanjing University of Science and Technology (China); M.S., Tongji University (China); Ph.D., University of Nebraska-Lincoln.

 Civil Engineering (CEEN)